Citi vs. JPMorgan Chase

 What this page does and does not claim

-It compares public architecture signals, not private pricing, entitlements, or country-by-country implementation terms.
+It compares public evidence, not private pricing, entitlements, or country-by-country implementation terms.

-Where the public materials are explicit, the confidence is high.
+Where the public materials are explicit, confidence is high.
 Where the page draws a strategy conclusion from several official sources, that is labeled as interpretation.
-Canada-specific execution, CAD clearing setup, and exact portal workflow design should still be validated in onboarding.
+Canada-specific execution, CAD clearing setup, and exact portal workflow design still need onboarding validation.

 Related: Methodology · Legal